Tigriz/petite-fille/README.md

 ### Normie

 Ask your favorite LLM how to install the tools to make it run on your operating system.
+Paste your errors, give him information about your system and it will go fine.

 ### Native
 You will need [Bun](https://bun.sh/)